 Yale Early Action Acceptance Rate

-The most recent early data comes from the Class of 2030, when Yale received 7,140 SCEA applications and admitted 779 students, for an acceptance rate of approximately 10.91%.
-That marks a slight increase from the 10.82% early acceptance rate for the Class of 2029.
+The most recent early data comes from the Class of 2030, when Yale received 7,140 SCEA applications and admitted 779 students for an acceptance rate of 10.91%, matching the rate from the prior cycle almost exactly.

 Yale Early Action acceptance rate trends